superorbital/cludo/README.md

 ---------       |  -----------                                        | --------------------
 `target`        |  URL of the `cludo-server` instance to connect to.  | `CLUDO_TARGET` `ssh_key_paths` |  Paths to the private keys used for authentication. | `CLUDO_SSH_KEY_PATHS`

+## Authentication with the `cludod` server

+Cludo uses SSH keys for authentication.
+The client will try all of the keys listed in the `ssh_key_paths` setting when authenticating with the server until one succeeds (or they all fail).

 ## Usage